benj2468/cs76/PA3/Report.md

 4. (iterative deepening) Verify that for some start states, best_move changes (and hopefully improves) as deeper levels are searched.
 Discuss the observations in your document.

+I made it such that iterative deepening takes a time as a parameter.
+It will search for search for at most that amount of time (actually a bit more, but after it takes this much time it won't start another deepening).
+We also stop if we ever reach a score of 1.

 For the chess starting state, an alpha-beta pruner can get the following 2 different result:

 ```